konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 test_documents = my_project.test_documents
 ```

-By default you get 4 files for each document which contain information of the text, pages, sections and annotations.
+By default, you get 4 files for each document that contain information of the text, pages, sections and annotations.

-annotations.json5
 document.txt
+pages.json5
+sections.json5
 annotations.json5
-sections.json5

-To get the pdfs of the documents, you can use get_file().
+To get the pdfs of the documents, you can use **get_file()**.

 ```python
 for document in my_project.documents: